2021 Best Computer Information Systems Schools

 Request Information

-Cornell University landed the #12 spot in the 2021 rankings for the best computer information systems programs.
-Located in the small city of Ithaca, Cornell is a private not-for-profit college with a very large student population.
+Cornell University ranked #18 on this year’s Best Computer Information Systems Schools list.
+Located in the city of Ithaca, Cornell is a private not-for-profit college with a fairly large student population.

 Full Computer Information Systems at Cornell University Report